ooaklee/ghatd/docs/adr/adr007-starter-v0-lazy-composition-layer.md

 MongoDB URI helpers improve safety by URL-encoding credentials and query parameters.
-Atlas URIs with an empty `appName` omit the empty query parameter instead of producing `appName=`, which is a small behavioral improvement over the previous inline string formatting.
+Atlas URIs with an empty `appName` omit the empty query parameter instead of producing `appName=`, which is a small behavioural improvement over the previous inline string formatting.

 Starter/v0 is intentionally versioned in its import path.
 If the starter API